Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-We will use unit quaternions to describe the four--dimensional spin groups and orthogonal complex structures.
-We consider the quaternions $\HH$ as a vector space over $\C$ via right multiplication by $\C \subset \HH$, i.e. we consider the identification of $\C^2$ with $\HH$ given by
+We will use unit quaternions to describe the four-dimensional spin groups and orthogonal complex structures.
+We consider the quaternions $\HH$ as a vector space over $\C$ via right multiplication by $\C \subset \HH$, i.e., we consider the identification of $\C^2$ with $\HH$ given by

-The standard complex structure on $\HH= \R^4$ is then right multiplication by $i$, and $(1,i,j,-k)$ is an oriented basis.
+The standard complex structure on $\HH= \R^4$ is then right multiplication by ${\rm i}$, and $(1,{\rm i},{\rm j},-{\rm k})$ is an oriented basis.

-The unit quaternion $q= w_1 + j w_2$ acts on $\HH$ by left multiplication as
+The unit quaternion $q= w_1 + {\rm j} w_2$ acts on $\HH$ by left multiplication as

 which corresponds via the identification with $\C^2$ to the matrix